CmlLib/CmlLib.Core-wiki/en/auth.microsoft/cmllib.core.auth.microsoft/jeloginhandler.md

 Add a new account to sign in.
 Show the user the Microsoft OAuth page to enter their Microsoft account.

-{% hint style="info" %}
+!!! info "Microsoft WebView2 Requirements"
     This method uses [Microsoft WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/) for displaying Microsoft OAuth login page.
 You must know that:

     * **Microsoft WebView2 is only available on Windows.** For another platform, see [Authentication with MSAL](authentication-with-msal.md).
     * To run WebView2, The users (including developer and end user) **must have the WebView2 Runtime installed**.
 See [this document](https://learn.microsoft.com/en-us/microsoft-edge/webview2/concepts/distribution) to distribute your launcher with WebView2.
 (For example, you can automate runtime installation with direct download link: [https://go.microsoft.com/fwlink/p/?LinkId=2124703](https://go.microsoft.com/fwlink/p/?LinkId=2124703))

     If you don't want to use WebView2, see [Authentication with MSAL](authentication-with-msal.md).
-{% endhint %}

 ## Authenticating with the Most Recent Account